 - You need to know Adobe After Effects well in order to use this template.
-You also need to have it installed in your system. - This template works on Adobe After Effects 2020 and newer. - You need to record your video and GPS data separately (see instructions below). - Some of the graphs are very demanding with the processor.
+You also need to have it installed in your system. - This template works on Adobe After Effects 2020 and higher.
+The GoPro telemetry is present in every GoPro released since the HERO5.
+GPS data is only present if enabled manually and if a good signal is achieved before the recording starts. - Some of the graphs are very demanding with the processor.
 Make sure you have a powerful system.
 This has been tested on a i7 processor with 16 GB of RAM.
 It should work on older systems but it has not been thoroughly tested.
 Often, the first rendered frame is the slowest. - You will need the Roboto and Roboto Mono fonts.